 Art + Technology residency, Focus-Next: Future Human, at SPACE, London

-Please, Express Yourself curated by Filippo Lorenzin, at GreebCube Gallery (online) and a museum in London
+Please, Express Yourself curated by Filippo Lorenzin, at GreebCube Gallery (online) and V&A London

 Cognitive Sensations, curated by Gabriella Warren-Smith, at TheCube, London